CORN MEN

 cuba car

 After the USA blockade (quarantine) and embargo, many Cubans preserved their US made automobiles.
-Some are now worth in excess of one-hundred thousand dollars.
+Some are now collectibles worth six figures.

-It turns out, the revolutionary vanguard taught them how to work hard to plant and harvest sugar-cane.
-The Cubans told them that no one in a country as wealthy as the United States was going to revolt so why waste their time?
+It turns out, Cubans taught them how to work hard to plant and harvest sugarcane.
+The vanguard told them that no one in a country as wealthy as the United States was going to revolt so why waste their time?

 They said that working hard for the benefit of all, not the few, was the way to build a fair and just society.
-They taught service to society through hard work and good example; they advised students not to take all they could manage to pile-up for their efforts but only their fair share to avoid humiliating those weaker and less able than themselves.
-They advised their American visitors to share their wealth instead of sequestering and hoarding it.
+They taught service to society through hard work and good example; they advised students not to take all they could manage to pile-up for their effort but only their fair share to avoid humiliating those weaker and less able than themselves.
+They advised American visitors to share their wealth instead of sequestering and hoarding it.

 Che_Guevara_June_2,_1959 a few months after the revolution